PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: PointNorm-Net

-The randomly initialized candidates are noisy unavoidably, and their number may be limited in practice.
-Hence it is necessary to reject some infeasible normals for a high-quality approximation of \eq~\ref{eq:op_2}.
-Here we follow the idea of kernel density estimation.
+The randomly initialized candidates are inevitably noisy.
+Drawing inspiration from kernel density estimation, we first filtered out the blurry normals by the consensus among the neighbors of $\mathbf{p}_{t}$.
 For each candidate normal $\dot{\mathbf{n}}^{t}_{\theta}$, we define a score $s^{t}_{\theta}$ based on the distances of all neighbor points to its corresponding plane $\theta$: